raganwald/javascript-allonge-six/manuscript/markdown/0.Functions/magic-names.md

     plus(2,3)
       //=> 5

-Although `arguments` looks like an array, it isn't an array:[^pojo] It's more like an object[^pojo] that happens to bind some values to properties with names that look like integers starting with zero:
+Although `arguments` looks like an array, it isn't an array: It's more like an object[^pojo] that happens to bind some values to properties with names that look like integers starting with zero:

     const args = function (a, b) {
       return arguments;